emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### LMArena Note

 If you reach a rate limit in text or search modes, you can either use another browser, enter incognito mode, or reset your cookies for LMArena (this will also reset your chat history).
 If you are in image generation mode, keep in mind that after 3 generations every hour it will force you to log in with a Google account.
 If you reach a rate limit while logged in, you can still use the steps listed earlier while logged out but keep in mind that you will have to reset cookies every 3 generations.
 You could also log in with a different Google account in a different browser to use image generation more times with that account while still being able to use the other account in the other browser.

 ***

+#### Google Translate Note

+Google translate can serve as a web proxy.
+Simply paste your URL into the translate field and then click on the result and view the page in the original language.
+This way you can navigate any web-page via google.com.
+Google is almost never blocked so this trick works on most occasions.

+***